Qualytics/userguide/docs/checks/checks-template.md

 ##### Centralized Monitoring

-The "`Library`" provides a centralized location for monitoring anomalies abnd updates, and the status of all Quality Checks.
+The `Library` provides a centralized location for monitoring anomalies abnd updates, and the status of all Quality Checks.